 We figured we would just go along with our parents legacies.
 Both Bill’s parents and mine also met, “fell in love” then married within months.
 Bill’s parents made it to nearly 50 years before his dad passed and my folks were just days shy of their 54th anniversary when my dad passed.
 But like most young people, we decided our marriage, our love, was different!
 We were REALLY in love and we were going to do it different from our parents….afterall, they did not appear to have that same really vibrant love we had.
 Or did we and we just didn’t recognize it?

 One thing we learned about each other early on was that we both loved the BEACH!
 Bill had been living in Jacksonville, Florida so I knew he was a Floridian at heart.
 I did not live far from the beach in Hampton, Virginia and eventually, we moved to Virginia Beach – where our daughter was born.
 Today, right this minute, we are on a mini-vacation (something we have done over the years, relatively frequent 3 and 4 day vacations) at Melbourne Beach!
+(For a final conclusion on how our marriage evolved to us settling down in Myrtle BEACH in 2019, read here.)

 We have two anniversaries.
 We were married the first time, April 11, 1975 and the second time, August 19, 1989.
 From appearances, it looked like we were a match made in heaven.
 Bill’s buddies commented how lucky he was to have a wife like me – not high maintenance.
 And my friends envied how my husband helped so much around the house and seemed to be so “possessive” of me (not in a smothering way – or was it?)